mbientlab/MetaWear-SDK-Cpp/cppdocs/source/haptic.rst

 Haptic
 ======
-The haptic module controls a high current driver to power a motor or buzzr; functions are defined in the `haptic.h <https://mbientlab.com/docs/metawear/cpp/latest/haptic_8h.html>`_ header filer.
+The haptic module controls a high current driver to power a motor or buzzer (or similar devices).

+In the MMR+ model, the coin vibration motor provides haptic feedback by vibrating using the haptic module.

+Functions are defined in the
+`haptic.h <https://mbientlab.com/docs/metawear/cpp/latest/haptic_8h.html>`_ header filer.
 Circuit diagrams for the driver pin are in section 8 of the
 `product specification <https://mbientlab.com/docs/MetaWearPPSv0.7.pdf>`_. ::